Why Yak

 Is yak wool warmer than regular wool?

-YakLux states that its yak wool is connected to the Zavkhan region of western Mongolia and indigenous herding traditions.
+YakLux sources its yak wool from the Zavkhan region of western Mongolia, in keeping with the area’s indigenous herding traditions.

 Nature Offers This Gift Sparingly.